Transformers with RL or SFT Provably Learn Sparse Boolean Functions, But Differently: Introduction

 \section{Introduction}

 Large language models~(LLMs), with the transformer architecture being their core building block, are remarkably successful across a wide range of tasks, in particular reasoning.
 LLMs excel in solving complex reasoning tasks by iteratively generating intermediate steps~\citep{wei2022chain}---an intriguing approach known as Chain-of-Thought~(CoT).
-Fine-tuning has been shown to be a powerful method to enhance efficient CoT generation in LLMs, which in turn improves the multi-step reasoning performance of LLMs significantly~\citep{wei2022chain,zelikman2022star,lightman2024lets}.
+Fine-tuning has been shown to be a powerful method for improving CoT generation in LLMs, which in turn improves the multi-step reasoning performance of LLMs significantly~\citep{zelikman2022star,lightman2024lets}.

 A widely adopted approach for fine-tuning to generate CoT is supervised fine-tuning~(SFT), where the transformers are trained to minimize a loss over pairs of inputs and labeled outputs.
-While straightforward, SFT is restricted by the demand of a large amount of labeled CoT data.
-As a result, fine-tuning approaches based on reinforcement learning~(RL)~\citep{deepseekai2025deepseekr1incentivizingreasoningcapability,ouyang2022traininglanguagemodelsfollow,bai2022traininghelpfulharmlessassistant,christiano2023deepreinforcementlearninghuman,kumar2024traininglanguagemodelsselfcorrect} are increasingly prevalent.
-Instead of minimizing a loss over labeled CoT data, RL guides transformers to generate CoT to solve complex reasoning tasks by maximizing a reward function via policy gradient methods~\citep{mnih2016asynchronousmethodsdeepreinforcement,schulman2017proximalpolicyoptimizationalgorithms,deepseekai2025deepseekr1incentivizingreasoningcapability}, which has shown significant potential for improving the reasoning capabilities of LLMs.
+Another increasingly prevalent fine-tuning approach is reinforcement learning~(RL)~\citep{deepseekai2025deepseekr1incentivizingreasoningcapability,ouyang2022traininglanguagemodelsfollow,bai2022traininghelpfulharmlessassistant}.
+Instead of minimizing a loss over labeled CoT data, RL guides transformers to generate CoT to solve complex reasoning tasks by maximizing a reward function via policy gradient methods~\citep{shao2024deepseekmathpushinglimitsmathematical,deepseekai2025deepseekr1incentivizingreasoningcapability,mnih2016asynchronousmethodsdeepreinforcement,schulman2017proximalpolicyoptimizationalgorithms}, which has shown significant potential for improving the reasoning capabilities of LLMs.